Skip to main content

 Accreditation

-The degree of disability must be accredited by means of a certificate or resolution issued by the Institute for the Elderly and Social Services (IMSERSO) or by the competent body of the Autonomous Communities (CC.
+The degree of disability must be accredited by a certificate or resolution issued by the Institute for the Elderly and Social Services (IMSERSO) or by the competent body of the Autonomous Communities (CC.
 AA.).
-In the same way, the need for help from third parties or reduced mobility will be accredited (according to the opinion of the Assessment and Orientation Teams dependent on the CC.
+Likewise, the need for assistance from third parties or reduced mobility will be accredited (according to the opinion of the Assessment and Guidance Teams dependent on the CC.
 AA. ).

-The need for help from third parties to travel to the workplace or to perform it or reduced mobility to use collective means of transport must be accredited with a certificate or resolution to the competent body of the CC.
-AA. in assessment of disabilities (based on the opinion of the Assessment and Orientation Teams dependent on the CC.
+The need for assistance from third parties to travel to or from work or reduced mobility to use public transport must be accredited with a certificate or resolution to the competent body of the CC.
+AA. in the assessment of disabilities (based on the opinion of the Assessment and Guidance Teams dependent on the CC.
 AA. ).

 A degree of disability will be considered accredited:

-• Equal or greater than 33%, to Social Security pensioners who have a recognized Total, Absolute or Major Permanent Disability pension and to Passive Class pensioners who have a recognized retirement or retirement pension due to Permanent Disability for service or futility.
+• Equal to or greater than 33%, for Social Security pensioners who have been granted a pension for Total, Absolute or Major Permanent Disability and for pensioners of the Passive Classes who have been granted a retirement pension for Permanent Disability for service or uselessness.

-• Equal or greater than 65%, for people whose disability is judicially declared, even if they do not reach that degree.
+• Equal to or greater than 65%, for persons whose incapacity is declared judicially, even if they do not reach that level.